 Acting roles can offer compensation in a variety of ways, including both flat fees and hourly pay.
-When paid on an hourly basis, unscrupulous studios can neglect to pay their actors a fair wage.
+When paid on an hourly basis, unscrupulous studios can neglect to pay their artists a fair wage.
 Unfortunately, wage and hour claims are complex for actors because the entertainment industry enjoys numerous exemptions.
-For example, professional actors are generally exempt from laws governing overtime pay.
+For example, professional performers are generally exempt from laws governing overtime pay.
 There are also unique rules governing meal and rest periods.

 If you believe that you have not been fairly compensated for the work you have performed, a Los Angeles employment lawyer can review your case, determine whether you have a claim, and help you get it resolved quickly.
 You may be entitled to your unpaid wages as well as interest and other penalties, plus your attorney’s fees and costs.

 In many cases, residuals and royalties may ultimately pay far more than the basic compensation structure.
 As a result, it is important that you understand how your contract addresses this form of compensation and that it is structured in a way that is fair to you.

 Another common issue with regard to residuals and royalties is when they are not properly paid.
 Residuals and royalties should be paid every time your work is broadcast on television or on a streaming platform.
 It is easy to miscalculate the residuals or royalties that you are owed, with some studios attempting to intentionally withhold payment.

 If you have questions about your right to residuals or royalties, a lawyer can provide you with the guidance you need.
 They can negotiate for better compensation or pursue claims for any residuals or royalties that you are entitled to but did not receive.

 Discrimination and Harassment